-- A revised EU management framework and improved implementation in line with the overarching objectives of the Common Fisheries Policy, as well as for biodiversity in the EU.
+- A better EU management framework and improved implementation in line with the overarching objectives of both the Common Fisheries Policy and for biodiversity.

-- Increased regional coordination of actions for eel recovery, particularly in the Baltic Sea region (HELCOM) and the Mediterranean region (GFCM).
+- Increased regional coordination of actions for eel recovery, particularly in the Baltic Sea region (HELCOM and BALTFISH) and the Mediterranean region (GFCM).

 - An improved control and trade regime for European eel.